 Part of good customer service is maintaining a high attention to detail.
 Restaurant patrons can, at times, be demanding and even rude.
 A good waiter should be able to meet the needs of the customer, even when they’re not being entirely reasonable.
 A high energy and diplomatic comportment, even in the face of interpersonal conflict, could affect your tip-dependent income.

 Being a waiter or waitress will often mean you need to have good hustle.

 Working at a fast pace is critical, but so is maintaining an appearance of assuredness and calm.
 A good waiter or waitress will move swiftly without appearing to run or rush.
-A high level of focus and attention makes working quickly easier, as when you’re honed in on the details of your respective patrons and tables, you’ll be meeting their needs in rapid fire in order to close one check, and get new folks into those empty seats.
+A high level of focus and attention makes working quickly easier, because when you’re honed in on the details of your respective patrons and tables, you’ll be meeting their needs in rapid fire in order to close one check and get new folks into those empty seats.

 - Deliver Orders